Let’s paint the ’42nd’ up on 42nd Hill! Yeah! We’ll shoot up there with some whitewash and paint it quickly.

-Later: During the Anglo-Boer War (1899-1902), the British occupational forces were active in and around Harrismith until up to or even until their official withdrawal at the outbreak of the First World War (WWI) in 1914 (Breytenbach 1978, Pakenham 1997, Dreyer 2007).
+Later: During the Anglo-Boer War (1899-1902), the British occupational forces were active in and around Harrismith until their official withdrawal at the outbreak of the First World War (WWI) in 1914 (Breytenbach 1978, Pakenham 1997, Dreyer 2007).
 The remnants of their camps can still be seen at King’s Hill, Queen’s Hill and 42nd Hill.
 The badges of the 80th Regiment of Foot (Staffordshire Volunteers), the Gloucestershire Regiment and 3rd Dragoon Guards are still recognisable against the hill to the north west of town.
 Regular maintenance by the Harrismith Heritage Foundation, the MOTHS Military Veteran Society and, until their disbandment, the Harrismith Commando, watched over the stone-built and whitewashed badges against the hill (Dreyer 2013).

 Ah!
 So we should probably have asked the MOTHs or the Commando before we went a-painting anyway!

 Boy Scouts was great – a real breath of fresh air to our dorp.
 Learnt a lot, did a lot, loved being Patrol Leader to ‘my boys:’

 Loved going on camps and hikes, earning badges, drawing maps, navigating by maps and compass . .